-People with cataplexy have been found to have a certain human leukocyte antigen, variations in T-cell receptors, or dysfunctional immune system responses to certain antigen exposures.
+People with cataplexy have been found to have a certain HLA haplotype, variations in T-cell receptors, or dysfunctional immune system responses to certain antigen exposures.
 It is thought that narcolepsy may be an autoimmune disorder, but more research is needed.

 A study published in the Journal of Clinical Investigation in 2010 revealed that the loss of hypocretin is caused by an autoimmune response targeting tribbles homolog 2 (trib 2) autoantigens.
 This autoimmune response causes trib 2 antibodies to form, which target and kill the neurons in the brain that produce hypocretin.